Carla Rotolo: Early life

 Rotolo was the first child of Joachim Rotolo and Mary (Pezzati) Rotolo, who were union activists.
 Mary was a writer and editor for several union newspapers, and Joachim painted worker murals.

-Like her mother, Rotolo was a political activist but also followed in her artist father's footsteps.
-As an artist, she painted, drew and sculpted.
-She also worked as a set decorator for many off-Broadway plays and shows in New York.
+Like her mother, Rotolo was a political activist, but she also followed in her artist father's footsteps, painting, drawing and sculpting.
+She worked as a set decorator for many off-Broadway plays and shows in New York.
 Her younger sister Suze often joined her.

 Greenwich Village years

 In the early 1960s Rotolo was an assistant to the eminent folklorist and musicologist Alan Lomax.
 She accompanied him on his excursions down South to record remote folk singers.
 Rotolo helped with the 1960 release of 12 folk albums for the Prestige International Records label.

-She was involved with the Greenwich Village folk scene, and was friends with Dave Van Ronk, dated the folk singer Paul Clayton and knew many of the most prominent people in Greenwich Village.
-Rotolo appears in the Alan Lomax documentary Ballads, Blues and Blue Grass which was released in 2012.
+She was involved with the Greenwich Village folk scene, and was friends with Dave Van Ronk, dated the folk singer Paul Clayton and knew many of the most prominent people in the Village.
+Rotolo appears in the Alan Lomax documentary Ballads, Blues and Blue Grass, which was released in 2012.

 Relationship with Bob Dylan

 In 1961, Rotolo became aware of Bob Dylan.
-According to author Robert Shelton, Rotolo "came up with an idea to help record Dylan and some other unknowns... because of the urgings of...Carla in particular, and my interest in reviewing, Mike Porco booked Bob into Folk City for two weeks."
+According to author Robert Shelton, Rotolo "came up with an idea to help record Dylan and some other unknowns....
+[B]ecause of the urgings of...Carla in particular, and my interest in reviewing, Mike Porco booked Bob into Folk City for two weeks."
 Rotolo occasionally sang three-part harmony with Van Ronk and Dylan.
 She later introduced her seventeen-year-old sister Suze to Dylan, which led to a three-year relationship.

-Dylan would go on to feature Carla Rotolo in his 1964 song "Ballad in Plain D", labeling her as the "parasite sister", after Suze and Dylan broke up in Rotolo's apartment.
-When interviewed by Howard Sounes for his 2001 Dylan biography, Down the Highway The Life Of Bob Dylan, Rotolo stated: "I remember it being a terrible experience".
-Informing Sounes that when she heard the song, she had no doubt that she was meant to be the "parasite".
+After Suze and Dylan broke up in Rotolo's apartment, Dylan featured Rotolo in his 1964 song "Ballad in Plain D", labeling her the "parasite sister".
+When interviewed by Howard Sounes for his 2001 Dylan biography, Down the Highway: The Life of Bob Dylan, Rotolo stated: "I remember it being a terrible experience".
+She told Sounes that when she heard the song, she had no doubt the "parasite" referred to herself.

 Rotolo resented the term, stating: "I got dragged into something that, frankly by then I didn't give a fuck about, because Suze was going to choose whoever she liked, I couldn't keep sitting in my no-door room with screaming and yelling going on [sic]."
-She stated that on the night in question she had asked Dylan to leave, but he refused to go.
-And that Dylan pushed her, so she pushed him back and that a physical fight almost ensued, adding that friends had to be called and Dylan forcibly removed.
+She stated that on the night in question she had asked Dylan to leave her apartment, but he refused to go and pushed her.
+She pushed him back and a physical fight almost ensued; according to Rotolo, friends had to be called and Dylan forcibly removed.
+Rotolo was left with a very negative view of Dylan, considering him selfish, manipulative, and emotionally immature.

 Later life

-In the 70s she worked for the controversial Grove Press run by Barney Rosset, and later worked for former baseball player Joe Garagiola, as his personal assistant during his years at NBC.
+In 1970, Rotolo married Rolando Peña, a Venezuelan artist and actor.
+During the 1970s she worked for the controversial Grove Press run by Barney Rosset, and later as former baseball player Joe Garagiola's personal assistant during his years at NBC.
 Afterwards she worked as a proofreader and copy editor at various publications.